The Landscape of problematic papers in the field of non-coding RNA: Abstract

 \section{Abstract}

-In recent years, the surge in retractions has been accompanied by numerous papers receiving comments that raise concerns about their reliability.
-The prevalence of problematic papers undermines the reliability of scientific research and threatens the foundation of evidence-based medicine.
-In this study, we focus on the field of non-coding RNA(ncRNA) as a case study to explore the typical characteristics of problematic papers from various perspectives, aiming to provide insights for addressing large-scale fraudulent publications.
-Research on under-investigated ncRNAs is more likely to yield problematic papers.
-These problematic papers often exhibit significant textual similarity, and many others sharing this similarity also display suspicious instances of image duplication.
-Healthcare institutions are particularly prone to publishing problematic papers, especially those with a low publication volume.
-Most problematic papers are found in a limited number of journals, and many journals inadequately address the commented papers.
-Our findings suggest that numerous problematic papers may still remain unidentified.
-The revealed characteristics offer valuable insights for formulating strategies to address the issue of fraudulent papers at scale.
+Retractions have increased sharply in recent years, alongside a growing number of papers that receive post-publication comments questioning their reliability (commented papers).
+Together, retracted and commented papers undermine the credibility of scientific research and may also threaten public health.
+In this study, we examine problematic papers in the field of non-coding RNA (ncRNA) from multiple perspectives to identify common patterns and inform strategies for addressing large-scale fraudulent publications.
+We find that studies on under-investigated ncRNAs are more likely to become problematic papers.
+These papers often show substantial textual similarity, and many additional papers with similar text also display suspicious image duplication.
+Healthcare institutions, particularly those with lower publication output, appear especially vulnerable to producing such papers.
+Most problematic papers are concentrated in a small set of journals, many of which do not adequately address concerns raised after publication.
+Overall, our findings indicate that a substantial number of problematic papers may remain undetected and that their shared characteristics can support more effective strategies for identifying and curbing large-scale fraudulent publications.